T: (703) 749-1000

 Before joining WTHF in 1987, Larry was a partner at Lewis, Mitchell & Moore.
 He served as the First Chairman of both the Maryland Department of Transportation Board of Contract Appeals and the Maryland State Board of Contract Appeals before entering private practice.
 In addition, he served as Assistant General Counsel for the Washington Metropolitan Area Transit Authority where he litigated many contractor claims before the former Corps of Engineers Board of Contract Appeals and in the federal courts.

-- Best Lawyers in America, Alternate Dispute Resolution and Construction Law categories - 2005-2011
+- Best Lawyers in America, ADR, Arbitration, Construction Law & Litigation, Mediation Categories - 2005-2014

 - Legal 500 United States - Leading Construction Lawyers in the US - 2012

 - Washington, D.C.
 Super Lawyers - 2006 - Present

 - International Who's Who of Construction Lawyers - 2005-2013

 - International Who's Who of Business Lawyers, Construction Law category - 2005-2009

 - Virginia Super Lawyers - 2006-2011